 Visual & Video Art

-Pantelis Makkas is a visual artist with primary focus on video art, artistic research, performance, electronics, theater, moving image and visual art.
+Pantelis Makkas is a visual artist with primary focus on video art, artistic research, performance, electronics, theater and moving image.

 Constructing Memory Through the Moving Image, Exhibition, 2011